libor-m/ngs-course/best-practice.rst

   FILE=/data/00-reads/GS60IET02.RL1.fastq
   THRESHOLD=300

   # count sequences in file
   <$FILE awk '(NR % 4 == 2)' | wc -l
   # 42308

   # count sequences longer that
   <$FILE awk '(NR % 4 == 2 && length($0) > $THRESHOLD)' | wc -l
   # 14190

 Parallelization
 ---------------

 Many tasks, especially in Big Data and NGS, are 'data parallel' - that means you can split the data in pieces, compute the results on each piece separately and then combine the results to get the complete result.
-This makes very easy to exploit the full power of modern multi core machines, speeding up your processing e.g. 10 times.
-``GNU parallel`` is a nice tool that helps to parallelize bash pipelines, check the manual: ``man parallel_tutorial``.
+This makes very easy to exploit the full power of modern multi core machines, speeding up your processing e.g. 10 times. ``GNU parallel`` is a nice tool that helps to parallelize bash pipelines, check the manual for some examples: ``man parallel_tutorial``.